wavefrontHQ/wavefront-collector-for-kubernetes/docs/configuration.md

 # Configuration

-The Wavefront Kubernetes Collector is configured via command-line flags and a configuration file.
+The Wavefront Collector for Kubernetes is configured via command-line flags and a configuration file.

 Starting with version 1.0, most command line flags have been deprecated in favor of a top-level configuration file.